shijoshaji/myBlogAtHashnode/cl2vf5wap026nt4nv1uuefw6y.md

 ```

-- Here **ng new** cmd to create app **my-app** is the name of the app
+- Here **ng new** command is to create app, **my-app** is the name of the app you can give.

- I have created
+ I have created `weatherApp`
 ```
 ng new weatherApp
 ```

-2. The ng new command prompts you for information about features to include in the initial app.
+2. The **ng new** command prompts you for information about features to include in the initial app.
 Accept the defaults by pressing the Enter or Return key.

 3. The Angular CLI installs the necessary Angular npm packages and other dependencies.
 This can take a few minutes.